0xabe-io/0xabe-io.github.io/_posts/2016-03-29-VolgaCTF-pwn-Web-of-Science2.md

 The goal of the ROP chain is to create a remote shell so that we can find the flag.
 The `execve` system call will be used to invoke `/bin/sh`.

-Unfortunatly the binary doesn't contain some key gadgets to construct the ROP chain easily, therefore we need to take them from the libc.
+Unfortunately the binary doesn't contain some key gadgets to construct the ROP chain easily, therefore we need to take them from the libc.

 When we look at the strings contained inside the binary, we can see that it was